-1. The Board of Directors may appoint a vice secretary, who need not be a director, to assist the secretary of the Board of Directors, to replace him in that function in the event of his absence, both on the Board of Directors and on its Committees.
-The vice secretary must be a lawyer.
+1. The Board of Directors may appoint a Deputy Secretary, who need not be a director, to assist the Secretary of the Board of Directors, to replace him/her in that function in the event of his/her absence, both on the Board of Directors and on its Committees.
+The Deputy Secretary must be a lawyer.

-Should both be absent, the functions of secretary will be discharged by the youngest director with legal training.
+Should both be absent, the functions of secretary will be carried out and assumed by the youngest board director with legal training. .

-- 2. Unless otherwise decided by the Board of Directors, the vice secretary may attend Board meetings to assist the secretary in drawing up the minutes of the meeting. - 3.
-Proposals for appointment and removal of the vice secretary of the Board of Directors shall, prior to their submission to the Board, be subject to report by the Appointments and Remuneration Committee.
+- 2. Unless otherwise decided by the Board of Directors, the Deputy Secretary may attend Board meetings to assist the Secretary in drawing up the meeting minutes. - 3.
+Proposals for appointment and removal of the Deputy Secretary of the Board of Directors shall, prior to their submission to the Board, be subject to report by the Appointments and Remuneration Committee.

 Article 14.
-Committees on the Board of Directors
+Committees of the Board of Directors